firefly-iii/docs/docs/advanced/splits.rst

 Splitting transactions
 ======================

-A `transaction <transactions>` is a very simple thing.
+A :ref:`transaction <transactions>` is a very simple thing.
 Money moves from A to B. It doesn't matter if this is an expense, your salary or you moving money around: *money moves from A to B*:

-You can read more about this on the page about `transactions <transactions>`.
+You can read more about this on the page about :ref:`transactions <transactions>`.

 Firefly III stores each financial transaction in "journals".
 Each journal contains two "transactions".
 One takes money (-250 from your bank account) and the other one puts it into another account (+250 for Amazon.com).
 You can verify this by counting.
 There are always twice as many "transactions" as there are "transaction journals" in your database.